What can you do with an old ceiling fan?

 Step 4:

-Now it’s time to stick your contact paper!
+Now it’s time to stick your contact paper on the ceiling fan blades!
 Unroll the contact paper (with the backing paper still on).
 Next, use scissors to cut out the general size of the each ceiling fan blade.
 That will make it easier to handle the paper.

 Step 5:

 Using an old gift card or piece of card stock, begin to stick the contact paper onto the blade, peeling the backing off a few inches at a time.
-Meanwhile, use a gift card to smooth the contact paper as you go.
+Meanwhile, use a gift card to smooth the contact paper on the ceiling fan blade as you go.Β

 Once you get to where the screw holes are on the blade, you’ll need to cut those out carefully with an X-Acto knife and smooth the excess underneath the screw hole gasket.
 Continue smoothing the paper.